reedacartwright/village_bounding_boxes/README.md

 The spawning space for cats and iron golems is different than other village bounding boxes, as it uses block positions instead of entity coordinates.
 The spawning space is calculated based on the center point of the village.
-First the the center point is rounded down and converted to a block position.
+First the center point is rounded down and converted to a block position.
 This block is then used as a center of a 17b x 13b x 17b region of blocks.
 Golems can spawn on the bottom-north-west corner of blocks in the region, and higher blocks are preferred before lower blocks.
 There are additional conditions as